 Fellowships: NIH/NIGMS MBRS/IMSD scholar, 2010-2013 UT Southwestern Summer Undergraduate Research Fellowship, 2010 NIH/NIGMS Bridges to the Future Scholar, 2009

-Why did you choose to come to UT Southwestern for graduate school?
+Why did you choose to come to UT Southwestern for your postdoctoral training?

 I chose UTSW for my studies because it is the mecca for metabolic research.
 Moreover, I immediately noticed the friendly and collaborative environment at UTSW that allows one to interact and learn from outstanding scientists.

-In your opinion, what makes your specific program one of the top in the country?
+In your opinion, what makes the PROVIDES program at UT Southwestern one of the top in the country?